mikalv/msgr/docs/telegram_matrix_integration.md

 - Stand up a connector interface that emits intents onto a message queue instead of calling platform HTTP APIs directly.
 - Describe the shape of the Telegram, Matrix, IRC, and XMPP envelopes that bridge workers must understand.
 - Provide a roadmap for building language-specific daemons that handle the proprietary networking stacks (MTProto, Matrix CS, IRC, XMPP) and communicate with the Elixir core through StoneMQ or compatible brokers.
+- Capture the requirements for a full Telegram client emulation flow so Msgr users can log into their personal Telegram account without relying on bot restrictions.

 ## Connector Facade
 - The Elixir layer creates a `ServiceBridge` per platform and publishes actions to topics such as `bridge/telegram/outbound_message` (or `bridge/telegram/<instance>/outbound_message` when routing to a specific daemon shard).